 Who can use it? – Freelance bloggers, passionate writers, and hobbyists.

-Tumblr is both a blogging site and social media channel where you can post short stories, long articles, re-blog (re-post) other people's content, and even chat with other bloggers.
+Tumblr is both a blogging site and social media platform where you can publish a blog post, write short stories, long articles, re-blog (re-post) other people's content, and even chat with other bloggers.
 Tumblr is also integrated with other social media channels such as Facebook or Twitter, allowing you to share your content to these platforms directly, just make sure to avoid Facebook jail.

 You can use Tumblr's domain name or purchase a personal domain name.
 Also, you can use HTML to customize your blog's design or choose from one of their templates.
 However, you will not have that many design options as you would with a self-hosted blog.